-As of June 30, 2014, land held includes possible future park and recreation sites.
+As of June 30, 2015, land held includes possible future park and recreation sites.
 The Year 2000 Plan District includes property acquired in a prior year from the Wesleyan Church and property north of City Hall which is held for future development.
+The West Side District includes property acquired in the Villebois area.
 Construction in progress is predominately related to improvements under construction on various road projects included in the Canyon Creek Extension project.
 Additional information about the Agency's capital assets and depreciation can be found beginning on page 27 in the Notes to the Basic Financial Statements.